obonaventure/cnp3/book-2nd/exercises/ex-sharing.rst

       R1--D [label="500 kbps, 0 msec"];
     }

- Hosts `A` and `B` use the simple congestion control scheme described in the book and router `R1` uses the DECBIT mechanism to mark packets as soon as its buffers are full.
+ Hosts `A` and `B` use the simple congestion control scheme described in the book and router `R1` uses the DECBIT mechanism to mark packets as soon as its buffers contain one packet.
 Hosts `A` and `B` need to send five segments and start exactly at the same time.
 How long does each hosts needs to wait to receive the acknowledgement for its fifth segment ?

+12. CSMA uses acknowledgements but not CSMA/CD.
+In networks using CSMA/CD how can a host verify that its frame has been received correctly ?

+13. In CSMA/CD, would it be possible to increase or decrease the duration of the slottime ?
+Justify your answer

+14. Consider a CSMA/CD network that contains hosts that generate frames at a regular rate.
+When the transmission rate increases, the amount of collisions increases.
+For a given network load, measured in bits/sec, would the number of collisions be smaller, equal or larger with short frames than with long frames ?

+15. Compare two CSMA sources in a network with some load.
+When the channel becomes free, the first source is able to transmit its frame within less than one microsecond.
+The second source is slower and takes half a slotTime to transmit its frame.
+Compare the collisions that will affect the two sources.

+16. What is the capture effect in a network using CSMA/CD ?

+17. What is the hidden station problem in a network using CSMA/CA ?

 .. include:: /links.rst